 What’s improved about the drive?

-The launch of the updated CH-R found journo’s in George, on a small-town Grand Tour, which given the around 600Km’s travel proved a number of critical reminders as to why this Sub-compact is such a fantastic combination of sporty, dynamic and comfortable.
-The facelifted model retains the 1.2Litre Turbocharged engine shared with the Corolla hatch, producing 85kWs and 185Nm mated to a CVT transmission in the Luxury trim at test.
+The launch of the updated CH-R found journo’s in George on a 600Km small-town Grand Tour. which given the distance and amount of driving proved a number of critical reminders as to why this Sub-compact is such a fantastic combination of sporty, dynamic and comfortable.
+The facelifted model retains the 1.2Litre Turbocharged engine shared with the Corolla Hatch, producing 85kWs and 185Nm mated to a CVT transmission in the Luxury trim at test.
 The engine is smooth and the power delivery is rewarding at most, given it gets the crossover moving at a rate that allows you to be confident overtaking and building speed.
 The greatest element is the power progression and mid-range pull when building to freeway speeds.
 The large 18”-inch wheels interference very little when at speed but the roar at lower speeds is noticeable.
-The time spent with the CH-R included some spectacular mountain passes that lowed the genuinely dynamic chassis to shine through.
+The time spent with the CH-R included some spectacular mountain passes that ushered the genuinely dynamic chassis to shine through.
 Steering inputs are direct and precise and the weight increases well with speed, the chassis is very planted and when driving with a passion not familiar to a sub-compact it responded very well and still remained very comfortable when driving sedately.

 In conclusion, the CH-R’s European success is not without reason, as the Sub-Compact market gets more and more saturated with entrants and competitors one should remember CH-R was one of the early cars to capture the brilliance that created this segment and this does that better than ever before.
 With the promise of a Yaris based replacement and a Gazoo Racing version of the CH-R this is a platform at speaks and bounds.